 - Complete the Online Arkansas Notary Training Course (not required)

 - Complete the online Arkansas Notary Application.
 Upon completion, print the application and mail it with a COPY of your Surety Bond (not the application for the Surety Bond).
 You must also include a $20 check or money order made payable to Arkansas Secretary of State.

 - After your application has been received and processed by the Secretary of State's office, they will send to you three (3) Notary Public Certificate/Notary Public Oath forms containing the oath of office and a Commission Identification Number.
 DO NOT complete the Oath of Office until you take them, along with your ORIGINAL BOND, to the circuit clerk of your county of residence.
 (Remember, you are commissioned in your county of residence, but you are able to notarize throughout the State of Arkansas.)
 You must return an original filed Notary Public Certificate/Notary Public Oath form to the Secretary of State’s Business and Commercial Services Division.
 Make sure you keep one of the original Certificate/Oath forms for your records.
 The Secretary of State’s office will then issue your notary wallet card.

-: You have thirty (30) days from the date of your commission to file your oath with the circuit clerk.
+FILING TIME: You have thirty (30) days from the date of your commission to file your oath with the circuit clerk.
 Your commission date is issued by the Secretary of State’s office.